joemoose/dungeoneers.d20/docs/play.md

 ### Using Attributes

 Your character is a determined, resourceful adventurer capable of doing almost anything.
-So when the outcome of an action is risky, and the GM calls for an attribute check to determine an outcome, how do we determine which attribute to roll against?
+So when the outcome of an action is risky, and the GM calls for an attribute check to determine an outcome, how do we decide which attribute to roll against?

-Your description of the action determines the applicable attribute.
-Consider a locked castle door—how do you pass through it?
-If you break out a crowbar and try to pry it open, that’s a STR check.
+Your description of your character’s actions determines the applicable attribute.
+Consider a heavy, locked castle door—how do you pass through it?
+If you break out a crowbar from your adventuring gear and try to pry it open, that’s a STR check.
 If you use a lock pick to unlock the door, that’s a DEX check.
 If you want to bribe a guard to open it, that’s a WIL check.

 Don’t think about what your character is capable of, but rather *how* they would approach a problem.
-Play to all of your character’s and the adventuring party’s available resources.
+Use all of your character’s resources.

 ### Critical Success and Failure

-Rolling the **exact attribute score** on a check is a **critical success**, and the outcome will be better than expected.
+Rolling the **exact attribute score** on a check is a **critical success**, and the outcome will be better than you expected.
 Increase your LUCK attribute score by 1.

 Conversely, rolling a **20** is a **critical failure**, and the outcome is worse than expected.
 Decrease your LUCK by 1.